When I first started podcasting in 2014, people would often ask me, “What the heck is a podcast?”

 21. Star Talk

-An entertaining and wildly enlightening foray into all things science and space, StarTalk, hosted by popular scientist and renowned astrophysicist Neil DeGrasse Tyson (host of Cosmos) is easily one of the best science podcasts of 2019.
+An entertaining and wildly enlightening foray into all things science and space, StarTalk, hosted by popular scientist and renowned astrophysicist Neil DeGrasse Tyson (host of Cosmos) is easily one of the best science podcasts.
 Neil, and his hilarious array of guest hosts–including comedians, fellow scientists, celebrities, and musicians–take complex scientific principles and make them simple and easy to understand.
 If you want to expand your mind, understand the universe, and have a helluva time while doing it, StarTalk will make a perfect addition to your regularly scheduled weekly listening.

 This no holds barred, hilarious, irreverent, and informative podcast has quickly become one of my new favorites.
 Not only do the host’s tackle the big ideas and latest breakthroughs in the world of science, but their incredible selection of guests and witty humor make this one of the most entertaining podcasts on the internet.
 Whether you want to understand the big bang, make sense of evolution, or simply laugh your ass off as scientists try and explain quantum mechanics to unwitting celebrities, The Infinite Monkey Cage will quickly become one of your go-to shows.